sbkellogg/ED795/README.md

 1. *Text Mining with R* is available free online (https://www.tidytextmining.com) or in paperback at O’Reilly and Amazon.
 2. *R for Data Science* is available free online (https://r4ds.had.co.nz) or in paperback at O’Reilly and Amazon.

 **Required and Recommended Software:** Students must have Internet access and access to a Web browser (e.g., Safari, Firefox, chrome) to participate in this course.
 The Moodle course site and Web-based software required for completing course projects may only be accessed online.
 It is strongly recommended that students have high-speed Internet access (e.g., cable modem).
-Finally, this course requires R and R Studio (linked below) that will be used to provide hands-on experience with the concepts and skills addressed in course readings.
-While tutorials will be provided for application of these tools, only basic instructions will be provided for their installation and troubleshooting.
-Students should feel comfortable installing new software programs and navigating unfamiliar graphical user interfaces.
-It is also recommended that students in this class have some background knowledge of online learning environments (e.g. LMS, MOOCs, etc.) and a understanding of basic descriptive statistics (e.g. distribution, mean, variability, etc.).
+This course requires R and R Studio (linked below) that will be used to provide hands-on experience with the concepts and skills addressed in course readings.
+R and R studio can be installed on computers running Windows, MacOS, and Linux operating systems.
+Use of R on Chrome or iOS devices (i.e. iPads) is very limited.
+Finally, students should feel comfortable installing new software programs and navigating unfamiliar graphical user interfaces.
+It is also recommended that students in this class have some background knowledge of online learning environments (e.g. LMS, MOOCs, etc.) and an understanding of basic descriptive statistics (e.g. distribution, frequencies, mean, variability, etc.).

 Required: